 - Rain-proof your camera-bag.

 Make sure your bag is waterproof, because it will go from dry to soaking wet, and then back to being dry several times during the course of the day.
 Ensure that there is no scope for water to seep in from sides and zipper-openings.
 The ideal thing to do is to put a polycover on the bag, or a rain-cover if you don’t mind purchasing it.

 - Decide which lens you want to shoot with, and then stick to it.

-I clicked with 18-55mm, the kit lens that comes with canon; here is one of my shots (if this is what came from 18-55mm, imagine what is possible with 50mm and 35mm!
-That said, please remember your limitations with prime lens.):
+I clicked with 18-55mm, the kit lens that comes with canon; here is one of my shots (if this is what that outcome with 18-55mm is, imagine what is possible with 50mm and 35mm!
+Having said that, please remember your limitations with a prime lens.):

 - Refrain from wearing chappal/slippers.

 Like I have said in my earlier post too, wear something that grips your feet firmly, and does not slip once wet.
 If you are a photographer with expensive gear on you, and you trip and fall, there are chances that you would prefer breaking your bones and not your equipment.